adobe/frl-online-proxy/README.md

 $ sudo apt install -y build-essential openssl-dev pkg-config
 ```

-NOTE: This is known to be sufficient for Ubuntu 18.04, but should also work for Debian and othe Debian variants.
+NOTE: This is known to be sufficient for Ubuntu 18.04, but should also work for Debian and other Debian variants.